+81-80-4989-8579

 DANGEROUS DIPLOMACY

-Dangerous Diplomacy reassesses the role of the United Nations Secretariat during the Rwandan genocide.
+Dangerous Diplomacy reassesses the role of the United Nations Secretariat during the Rwandan genocide, including the institutional pathologies that contributed to it.

-With the help of new sources, including the personal diaries and private papers of the late Sir Marrack Goulding-an Under-Secretary-General from 1988 to 1997 and the second highest-ranking UN official during the genocide-the book situates the Rwanda operation within the context of bureaucratic and power-political friction existing at UN Headquarters in the early 1990s
+With the help of new sources, including the diaries and private papers of the late Sir Marrack Goulding (an Under-Secretary-General from 1988 to 1997 and the second highest-ranking UN official during the genocide), the book situates the Rwanda operation within the context of bureaucratic and power-political friction existing at UN Headquarters in the early 1990s

 The book shows how this confrontation led to a lack of coordination between key UN departments on issues as diverse as reconnaissance, intelligence, and crisis management.

-The difficulty of separating these two UN functions explains why six decades after the birth of the UN, it has still not been possible to demarcate the precise roles of some key UN departments.
+The difficulty of separating these two UN functions explains why six decades after the birth of the UN, it has still not been possible to demarcate the roles of key UN departments.

 Introduction: Bureaucracy, Power, and Tragedy in Rwanda